SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-06-welsh-klingon.md

 As you can see here, the Weekend Publisher &amp; Assistant Weekend Publisher agree.
 They are devoting their attention to far more important matters.

+And now, on the day Congress has certified the results of the 2024 US presidential election, it is more important than ever to continue to avow:

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)

 ---